-Idiopathic Parkinson's disease is a progressive neurodegenerative disorder clinically manifested by cardinal motor symptoms including tremor at rest, bradykinesia and muscle rigidity.
-Transplantation of dopaminergic neurons is an experimental therapy for Parkinson's disease, however, limited by suboptimal integration and low survival of grafts.
-Pretreatment of donor tissue may offer a strategy to improve properties of transplanted dopaminergic neurons and thereby clinical outcome.
-We have previously shown that a combination of neurotrophin-4/5 (NT-4/5) and glial cell linederived neurotrophic factor (GDNF) demonstrated additive effects on rat ventral mesencephalic tissue.
-The present study investigated the effects of NT-4/5 and GDNF as single factors or in combination on dopaminergic neurons in organotypic explant cultures of fetal human ventral mesencephalon.
-For that purpose freefloating roller-tube cultures were prepared from ventral mesencephali and the equally sized pieces grown for one week in presence or absence of neurotrophic factors.
-Both neurotrophic factors increased dopamine content in the culture medium and number of tyrosine hydroxylase immunoreactive (ir) neurons, most prominently after combined GDNF+NT-4/5 treatment.
-Culture volumes did not differ between groups, while content of lactate dehydrogenase in the culture medium was moderately reduced in all treated groups.
-In conclusion, we identified that a combination of GDNF and NT-4/5 robustly promoted differentiation and survival of human fetal ventral mesencephalic dopaminergic neurons, an observation with potential promising impact for cell replacement approaches in Parkinson's disease.
+Idiopathic Parkinson's disease (PD) is a progressive neurodegenerative disorder, clinically manifested by cardinal motor symptoms including tremor at rest, bradykinesia, and muscle rigidity.
+Transplantation of dopaminergic (DAergic) neurons is an experimental therapy for PD, however, it is limited by suboptimal integration and low survival of grafts.
+Pretreatment of donor tissue may offer a strategy to improve properties of transplanted DAergic neurons and thereby clinical outcome.
+We have previously shown that a combination of neurotrophin-4/5 (NT-4/5) and glial cell line-derived neurotrophic factor (GDNF) demonstrated additive effects on rat ventral mesencephalic (VM) tissue.
+The present study investigated the effects of NT-4/5 and GDNF as single factors, or in combination on DAergic neurons, in organotypic explant cultures of fetal human ventral mesencephalon.
+For that purpose, free-floating roller-tube cultures were prepared from VM and the equally sized pieces grown for I week in the presence or absence of neurotrophic factors.
+Both neurotrophic factors increased dopamine content in the culture medium and in the number of tyrosine hydroxylase immunoreactive neurons, most prominently after combined GDNF + NT-4/5 treatment.
+Culture volumes did not differ between groups while content of lactate dehydrogenase in the culture medium was moderately reduced in all treated groups.
+In conclusion, we identified that a combination of GDNF and NT-4/5 robustly promoted differentiation and survival of human fetal VM DAergic neurons, an observation with potential promising impact for cell replacement approaches in PD.